Ardakilic/arda.pw/content/posts/2025-04-22-remove-sensitive-files-from-git-history.md

 In software development, it's not uncommon to accidentally commit sensitive files to a Git repository.
 This could be configuration files containing API keys, environment variables, or other sensitive information.
 Once these files are pushed to a remote repository, they become part of the Git history, which can pose security risks.

-In this post, I'll walk you through the process of completely removing a sensitive file from Git history, using a real-world example from the sox_ng_dockerized project.
+In this post, I'll walk you through the process of completely removing a sensitive file from Git history.

 ## The Problem